Thomsch/untangling-tools-benchmark/README.md

 - `<bug-file>` is a CSV file containing the list of bugs to evaluate.
 There are 2 pre-computed bug files that you can use (to generate a new bug file see **Generating the bug file** section):
     - `data/d4j-5-bugs.csv`: 5 bugs from the Defects4J project.
-Useful to test the benchmark end to end
+Useful to test the benchmark end to end.
     - `data/d4j-compatible-bugs.csv`: All the Defects4J bugs that are compatible with the benchmark
 - `<out-dir>` is the directory where the repositories, decompositions, results, and logs will be stored

 For example, use `./evaluate_all.sh data/d4j-5-bugs.csv ~/benchmark` to run the evaluation on 5 bugs from the Defects4J project.

+## TODO: I find the use of `benchmark` for the output directory nonintuitive.
+## Why not suggest that it be given a name that is more in line with its
+## purpose, which is to hold ouput?
+Actually, why is this something that the
+## user is given control over at all?
+These instructions could be more
+## opinionated.
+Then, the instructions would be simpler, users would have less
+## to remember, and every instance of the version control repository would be
+## more consistent.
 The results will be stored in `<out-dir>` (e.g., `~/benchmark`):
 - `<out-dir>/decomposition/`: Folder containing the output of the decomposition tools.
 Each tool has its own sub-folder
 - `<out-dir>/evaluation/`: Folder containing the decomposition results.
 Each bug has its own sub-folder and contains the following: